Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-cumsum.rst

 ``TP_MODE = 0``
 ---------------

-This is conventional Cumsum of element-wise accumulation along the first dimension.
+This is conventional cumulative sum of element-wise accumulation along the first dimension.
 Note that this will operate on all samples in a row, even above ``TP_DIM_A`` up to ``CEIL(TP_DIM_A, kSamplesInMemAccess)``, as this is faster than padding with zeros using exception code.

 ``TP_MODE = 1``
 ---------------